 RDR2, obviously, is a sequel.
 The original Red Dead Redemption released in 2010 required about 8GB on PlayStation 3 and less than 7GB on the XBOX 360.
 So, yeah.
 Modern games require far, far more storage to support those big and dynamic worlds than those from previous generations.
 While the new Red Dead is an infamous example of storage drain, more and more of today’s titles are large enough to force players to either delete games to make space or to invest in external storage.

-The Crucial X8 is available in 500GB and 1TB, meaning it will hold many players’ entire game library in one slim, sleek, black, and stylish gadget that will look great next to any PC or console.
+The Crucial X8 is available in 500GB, 1TB, and 2TB, meaning it will hold many players’ entire game library in one slim, sleek, black, and stylish gadget that will look great next to any PC or console.
+Crucial X6 capacity tops out at 2TB.
 Those with expansive game collections can split their libraries between the external and internal storage devices.
-Hard-core game hoarders can always go with two X8s.
+Hardcore game hoarders can always go with two external SSDs.

 Gamers who fill up storage drives or play in several places will love the speed, capacity, and portability of external SSDs.
-Players looking to get the most out of their storage will entrust the Crucial X8 portable SSD for safely storing their precious game libraries.
+Players looking to get the most out of their storage will entrust the Crucial X8 and Crucial X6 portable SSDs for safely storing their precious game libraries.

 1. MB/s speed measured as maximum sequential performance of device as measured by Crucial on a high performance desktop computer with Crystal Disk Mark (version 6.0.2 for x64).
 Your performance may vary.
 Comparative speed claims measured as maximum sequential performance of similarly situated portable SSDs, mainstream portable HDDs and mainstream USB flash drives from vertically-integrated manufacturers selling under their own brands as of June 2019.